FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Empirical Analysis

 Another case of inconsistency was the final embedding layer of the model.
 While most models have a final layer that corresponds to the embedding of the output, the way that they are structured and named vary across models, making it hard to provide a single unified interface to perform operations like NullSpace Projection on the models.

-Previous works \cite{meade2021empirical}, have not split the dataset into social categories to individually run the metrics against a specific social class.
-We have made attempts to resolve this issue by splitting StereoSet metric and allowing users to run the metric against a single category like 'race'.
+Previous works \cite{meade2021empirical}, have not split the dataset into semantic categories to individually run the metrics against a specific class.
+We have made attempts to resolve this issue by splitting StereoSet metric and allowing users to run the metric against a single category.
 This increases the speed and reduces the runtime.
-Furthermore, the dataset used for measuring WEAT scores - CrowS, has also been split into social groups for faster computations, without compromising on the efficiency or accuracy.
+Furthermore, the dataset used for measuring WEAT scores - CrowS, has also been split into groups for faster computations, without compromising on the efficiency or accuracy.

 In tables 2 and 3, we present the performance of GPT-2 and BERT after they are debiased with Dropout Regularization based retraining.
 It can be noted that the WEAT score is the average effect sizes.
 Both the models show a reduction in the effect size.
-This implies that the method removes a lot of the gender information from the model.
 This is contradictory to the results presented in \cite{meade2021empirical}.

-The two models see an increase in the stereoSet score, indiciating that the model predicts stereotypes more often than not.
-However, this is not a very good indication since it is a measure of average number of stereotypical and anti-stereotypical predictions.

 For both the models, counterfactually augmented Yelp-small dataset was used to retrain.